alem0lars/awesome-development/contents/c.md

 - [`strace`](http://sourceforge.net/projects/strace): A system call tracer, i.e. a debugging tool which prints out a trace of all the system calls made by a another process/program.
 - [`valgrind`](http://valgrind.org): Valgrind is an instrumentation framework for building dynamic analysis tools.
 There are Valgrind tools that can automatically detect many memory management and threading bugs, and profile your programs in detail.
 You can also use Valgrind to build new tools.

+## Debugging

+- [`gdb`](https://www.gnu.org/software/gdb): The GNU Project debugger, allows you to see what is going on `inside' another program while it executes or what another program was doing at the moment it crashed.